mab253/designII-fall2022/assignments/final.md

 ### 📀 code upload
-Each project is required to upload code to Github, using the following instructions (TBD).
-[This will be very similar to the branching method we used for prototype #1]
+Each project is required to upload code to Github, using the following instructions: https://github.com/mab253/designII-fall2022/blob/main/assignments/final-code-upload.md (This is the same branching method in a private repository that we used for the first versions of the prototypes. _If you have any issues uploading your code on the final day, please reach out to me via Discord or email._

 If your code is distributed (i.e. hosted on cloud platforms, multiple places) - please copy the code that you can into a Github branch and make the project structure explicit in your README.MD.
 Please ask me if you have any specific questions about formatting here.